ms/buildtogether.tech/teams/index.md

     invent our own little language for designing GUIs?
 This energy and enthusiasm are hard to argue with, but argue you must.
 Otherwise, for every step you move forward, the project's goalposts will recede by two.
-This is called <span g="feature_creep">feature creep</span>, and has ruined many projects that might otherwise have delivered something small but useful.
-My solution these days is to keep a <span g="to_dont_list">to-don't</span> list of things that would be fun and worthwhile, but that I'm *not* going to tackle.
+This is called <span g="feature_creep" i="feature creep (danger of)">feature creep</span>, and has ruined many projects that might otherwise have delivered something small but useful.
+My solution these days is to keep a
+    <span g="to_dont_list">to-don't</span> list of things that would be fun and
+    worthwhile, but that I'm *not* going to tackle.

 Success is a habit.
 :   The more you follow a routine, the more your brain will be able to focus on
-    the right things at the right time. <cite>Gawande2011</cite> found that checklists improve results even for experts, and <span x="important"/>
+    the right things at the right time. <cite>Gawande2011</cite> found that
+    <span i="checklists!benefits of">checklists</span> improve results even for
-    talked about the value of to-do lists for managing your time.
-Making these a habit reduce cognitive load (<span x="thinking"/>) and gives you more mental capacity for dealing with the work itself.
+    experts, and <span x="important"/> talked about the value of to-do lists for managing your time.
+Making these a habit reduce <span i="cognitive load!impact of checklists">cognitive load</span> (<span x="thinking"/>) and gives you more mental capacity for dealing with the work itself.

 Acting like an asshole doesn't make you cool---it just makes you an asshole.
 :   I had a teammate once whose favorite phrase was, "That's stupid."
 If anyone
-    complained, he said, "Lighten up---it's just the way I talk."
+    complained, he said, "It's just the way I talk."
 The problem with people using vulgar or aggressive language in everyday conversation is that for many other people, that language has often been followed by bullying or discrimination.
 They're right not to trust you if those are the signals you choose to send.
+(And no, calling someone out for being vulgar or aggressive is not the same as <span i="tone policing">tone policing</span>.)

 Sometimes it's hard to care.
 :   You have a teammate who doesn't read the assignment specs, hasn't bothered
     to learn the tools and libraries you're supposed to be using, and commits code that doesn't even compile.
-Before treating them like a hitchhiker, try to find out if there's a reason for their behavior: if he's caring for a family member or struggling with mental health challenges, the most compassionate thing to do is to help them get back on their feet.
+Before treating them like a hitchhiker, try to find out if there's a reason for their behavior: if he's caring for a family member or struggling with <span i="mental health">mental health</span> issues, the most compassionate thing to do is to help them get back on their feet.